How to Dissolve a New Jersey LLC

 How do you dissolve a New Jersey Limited Liability Company?

 The other option is to file form L-109, Certificate of Cancellation with the New Jersey Division of Revenue.
-The form is available on the Division of Revenue website (see link below).
 Although you may draft your own certificate of cancellation, the division recommends using their forms to ensure that you have included the required information.
 Submit the original certificate of cancellation in duplicate and include a filing cover letter.
 You can pay by check or credit card.
 The Division of Revenue accepts Visa, MasterCard or Discover.
 Make checks payable to the Treasurer, State of New Jersey.
 The Division of Revenue does not accept cash.

 New Jersey Limited Liability Company Dissolution FAQ